Ian Leu

 New Domain: Entitlement Management

-This directly addresses one of the most common questions I received on the original article — where entitlements are stored and how to get visibility across applications.
-If you’re dealing with role explosion or permission sprawl in SaaS and cloud environments, this domain frames the capabilities you need.
+This addresses one of the most common questions in the original article: where entitlements live and how to gain visibility across applications.
+The average worker now holds around 96,000 entitlements, of which only 55% are safe and compliant.
+The root cause is structural: every application stores entitlements in its own format, with no common language across SaaS, cloud, and on-prem.
+If you're dealing with role explosion or permission sprawl, this domain frames the capabilities you need.

 Integrated Domain: Identity Threat Detection & Response (ITDR)

 The original map had no domain for runtime identity threat detection.
+Around 90% of organizations now experience identity-related breaches, with credential compromise the leading access vector.
+The root cause is the seam: IAM is preventative, not designed to spot in-flight attacks on existing identities; SOC tooling lacks the identity context to recognize them.
 The new ITDR domain covers identity-based anomaly detection, compromised identity response workflows, authentication pattern analytics, lateral movement detection via identity signals, session hijacking detection and revocation, and integration with SOC/SIEM/XDR platforms.

 Planning implication: ITDR bridges your IAM and security operations programs.
 If your organization treats identity governance and security monitoring as separate disciplines with separate toolchains, this domain maps the intersection and makes the case for connecting them.